mdfaizan-analytics/telco-customer-churn-analysis-excel/README.md

 ## How to Review the Project
 1. Clone or download this repository.
-2. Open the `Telco_Customer_Churn_Analysis.xlsx` file in Microsoft Excel or WPS Office.
+2. Open the `TELCO_customer_churn_analysis.xlsx` file in Microsoft Excel or WPS Office.
-3. Navigate across the labeled tabs (`Data Overview`, `Task 3 - Distribution`, etc.) to explore the calculations, pivot models, and interactive charts.
+3. Navigate across the labeled tabs to explore the calculations, pivot models, and interactive charts.